LibrePlan/libreplan/doc/src/user/en/20-acerca-de.rst

 Public funding
 ================================

-Inside the global scope that NavalPlan is designed for regarding planning management, a project was developed to solve some common polanning problems.
+Inside the global scope that LibrePlan is designed for regarding planning management, a project was developed to solve some common polanning problems.
 This project is partially financed by Xunta de Galicia, Ministerio de Industria, Turismo e Comercio, and by the European Union, Fondo Europeo de Desenvolvemento Rexional.

 .. figure:: images/logos.png
    :scale: 100